House Extension Cost

 • ✖ Expensive

-Single-Storey Extension Cost
+Single-Storey House Extension Cost

 Single storey extensions are extensions that only expand your ground floor space.
 Their roofs can be completely separate from the main roof of your home.
-The cost of a single storey extension is £15,000 - £100,000 depending on which type of extension you choose.
+The cost of a single storey extension is £15,000 to £100,000 depending on which type of extension you choose.

 Pros